MicrosoftDocs/memdocs/sccm/apps/get-started/creating-linux-and-unix-server-applications.md

 author: robstackmsftms.author: robstackmanager: angrobe

 ---
-# Create Linux and UNIX server applications with System Center Configuration Manager
+# Create Linux and UNIX server applications with System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
 In addition to the other System Center Configuration Manager requirements and procedures for creating an application, you must also take the following considerations into account when you create and deploy applications for computers that run Linux and UNIX.

 ## General considerations